mercari/grpc-federation/docs/references.md

 ## (grpc.federation.message).def.call.request

 Specify the request parameters for the gRPC method.
-The `field` corresponds to the field name in the request message, and the `by` or `string` specifies which value is associated with the field.
+The `field` corresponds to the field name in the request message, and the `by` specifies which value is associated with the field.

 ### Example